Design Overview

 Rigidity Design

-Adjacent construction should have sufficient rigidity to support the loads transferred by the bearing
+The adjacent construction should have sufficient rigidity to withstand the loads transferred by the bearing.

 Heat Dissipation Consideration

-Design should allow effective dissipation of heat generated by the bearing
+The design should allow the heat generated by the bearing to be dissipated effectively.

 Seal Protection